mihirpa18/Sudoko-Game-GDSC-Task-/README.md

 - **Install dependencies**
 - **Start the development server**
 Open the app in your browser at http://localhost:5173. <br>
-**Learnings 🧠**
+**Learnings 🧠** <br>
-This project helped me gain hands-on experience with React, Zustand for state management, and building responsive, interactive web applications.
+- This project helped me gain hands-on experience with React, Zustand for state management, and building responsive, interactive web applications.
 Additionally, it was an opportunity to improve problem-solving skills and manage application state for complex logic like Sudoku boards.

 Feel free to fork this project, contribute, or suggest improvements.
 Feedback is always welcome! 😊